kiba/Writings/gaia/plot.md

 The woman wanted to know why our protagonist went away to fight in a civil war halfway around for Republican Amerika(I haven't much details on this world other than it's in an equivalent of WW2).

 Drama ensues.
-The traveler realized that this woman is a droppleganger.
+The traveler realized that this woman is a doppelganger.
 How should he proceed?
 Do he take the place of his son?
 Can he convince her that he's like his son?

 He couldn't answer the question about why he's fighting in a country so far away.
 Instead, he tried to tell the truth.